ZechProjects/kindex/README.md

 # Kindex

-## Decentralised registry of companies that are KYB compliant
+A decentralised registry of companies that are KYB compliant

+## Running

+Use `pnpm dev` to concurrently run the server and front-end.

+Front-end will be hosted at http://localhost:9000